optim-corp/optimal-in-app-remote-ios-sdk/README.md

 ### 0. Run checkout on the following git repository.
 When downloaded as a ZIP file, files contained in "OptimalRemote.framework" lose structure and becomes invalid.
 Make sure to use Git repository instead and run checkout.

+Next, unzip "OptimalRemote.framework.zip" in the directory that you checked out.

 ### 1. Add "OptimalRemote.framework" directory to your project.
 "OptimalRemote.framework" directory contains a set of header files and static library files.
 Follow the instructions below to add "OptimalRemote.framework" contained in the Git repository to your project.